Hypogonadism

 Hypogonadism may also be known as gonad deficiency.
 It may be called low serum testosterone or andropause when it happens in males.
 Most cases of this condition respond well to appropriate medical treatment.

-Possible Causes
+Possible Causes of Hypogonadism

 - autoimmune disorders, such as Addison’s disease and hypoparathyroidism